dowjones/opensearch-blog/BLOG.md

 ##### Formatting and Exporting Traces

-We now have distributed traces created, context propagated and sampled using tail based sampling.
+We now have distributed traces created, context propagated, and sampled using tail based sampling.
 We need to format the trace data in a way that our query engine can analyze it.
-At Dow Jones we have teams that rely on both Jaeger and Trace Analytics Kibana to query and vizualize this data .
-With open telemetry we can push the data to multiple backends from the same collector which makes this process pretty simple to achieve.
-Today, both [Trace Analytics OpenSearch Dashboards plugin](https://opensearch.org/docs/monitoring-plugins/trace/ta-dashboards/) and [Jaeger](https://www.jaegertracing.io/) needs open telemetry data to be transformed to be able to vizualize it.
-This is why we need a last mile server-side components :
+At Dow Jones we have teams that rely on Jaeger and Trace Analytics Kibana to query and visualize this data.
+With opentelemetry, we can push the data to multiple backends from the same collector.
+At present, there is one caveat, both [Trace Analytics OpenSearch Dashboards plugin](https://opensearch.org/docs/monitoring-plugins/trace/ta-dashboards/) and [Jaeger](https://www.jaegertracing.io/) need open telemetry data transformed to be able to visualize it mandating the need for last mile server-side components:

-- **Jaeger Collector**
+- **Jaeger collector**

 [Jaeger is actively working toward the future Jaeger backend components to be based on OpenTelemetry collector](https://www.jaegertracing.io/docs/1.21/opentelemetry/).
-This integration will make all OpenTelemetry Collector features available in the Jaeger backend components.
-Till this is experimental, jaeger collector is needed to transform the traces before shipping to opensearch so that jaeger UI (query component) is able to consume and vizualize the trace data.
-Jaeger collector can be deployed as a deployment with a horizontal pod autoscaler attached.
+This integration will make all OpenTelemetry collector features available in the Jaeger backend components.
+Till this is experimental, jaeger collector is required to transform the traces before shipping to opensearch so that jaeger UI (query component) is able to consume and visualize the trace data.
+Jaeger collector is deployed as a deployment with a horizontal pod autoscaler.

 <details>
-  <summary>Helm Chart for Jaeger Collector</summary>
+  <summary>Helm Chart for Jaeger collector</summary>

 ```yaml
 # All operations of service foo are sampled with probability 0.8 except for operations op1 and op2 which are probabilistically sampled with probabilities 0.2 and 0.4 respectively.